Don’t Miss Out on the Latest Updates.

 Reason: The gas formed as a by-product of digestion gets trapped behind slow moving stool and keeps building up depending on the severity of the constipation, and you feel the bloating.

 Solution: Change your eating habits and diet, but not drastically.
 Gradually include more of insoluble fibres such as fruits and vegetables and nuts in your diet.
 Drink lots of water.
-Read about ten home remedies to beat constipation.
+You can also try these home remedies for constipation.

-Solution: Control the addiction or just kick the butt; bloating won’t trouble you as much then.
-Want to quit?
-Here are some natural remedies to quit smoking.
+Solution: Control the addiction or just kick the butt; bloating won t trouble you as much then.
+You could try these 4 natural remedies that might help you in kicking the butt.

 5. Acid reflux

 Reason: When the food, stomach acid, and other digestive juices backflow into the oesophagus, it is called acid reflux.
-The backflow occurs when the valve between the stomach and the lower end of the oesophagus does not close tightly enough or relaxes at the wrong times.
+The back flow occurs when the valve between the stomach and the lower end of the oesophagus does not close tightly enough or relaxes at the wrong times.
 Over eating may also cause acid reflux.
 Other reasons for reflux are smoking, drinking, and obesity, being over 35 years of age and being pregnant.
+Here are 8 common causes of indigestion you didn't know.

 6. Splenic-flexure syndrome